MishDivy/OdessaBuilds/Development/README.md

 1) Robot Guy and Plant Guy cannot use ability when not in light.
 2) Mushroom Guy cannot use ability when in light.
-3) Foliage and Natrural vegetation does not trigger abilities.
+3) Foliage and Natural vegetation does not trigger abilities.
 4) Ignore white colored lights in the big level.
 They do not trigger ability.

 ***